ECMGS/jukebox/README.md

 6. Button to stop and play songs (If you aren't very fast it sets a quiet mode to listen to in quieter enviroments, as the library)
 7. Awesome python script to ease the workflow of adding songs to the jukebox.
 8. A lot of new songs, some of them with accompaniment melodies, by implementing a linked list.
+9. Little change to the "speed" command while using the usart interface.

 **Some of the melodies we added are:**